 Dr. Mackersie’s primary research interests include the perceptual consequences of hearing loss and hearing amplification.
-Her research focuses specifically on psychoacoustic factors underlying individual differences in speech perception & benefit from amplification and on the development of performance measures of hearing aid benefit.
+Her research foci include auditory and non-auditory factors underlying individual differences in speech perception & benefit from amplification, physiological indices of hearing-related stress, and user self-adjustment of hearing amplification.

 - Mackersie, C.L., Boothroyd, A., and Lithgow, A. (2019).
 A Goldilocks approach to self-fitting: Ear-canal output and speech intelligibility index.
 Ear Hear, 40, 107-115.

 - Boothroyd, A. and Mackersie, C.L.
 (2017).
 A “Goldilocks” approach to hearing-aid self-fitting: User interactions.
 Am J Audiol, 26 (3S), 430-435.

 - Mackersie, C.L. and Kearney, L. (2017) Autonomic nervous system responses to hearing-related demand and evaluative threat.
 Am J Audiol, 26 (3S), 373-377.

 - Mackersie, C.L., and Caldron, N.C.
 (2016).
 Autonomic nervous system activity during speech repetition tasks: Heart-rate variability and skin conductance.
 Ear Hear, 37 Suppl 1: S118-S125.